Information for international students that need support to solve unexpected issues.

 Withdrawal from a course

 This will result in your sponsorship being withdrawn, and you'll have to leave the UK within 60 days unless you apply for a new visa to stay in the UK.
-You'll no longer have permission to work during this time.

 If you're outside the UK and receive notification your visa has been curtailed, you should not attempt to re-enter the UK as you are likely to be refused entry at the border.

-If you've chosen to only withdraw from your course temporarily, you are advised to leave the UK within 60 days and then reapply for a student visa when you're ready to return and resume studying.
+If you've chosen to only withdraw from your course temporarily, you are advised to leave the UK within 60 days and then reapply for a Student visa when you're ready to return and resume studying.

 Changing your course

-As a student visa holder, your visa is tied specifically to Bath Spa University and the course for which your CAS was assigned.
+As a Student visa holder, your visa is tied specifically to Bath Spa University and the course for which your CAS was assigned.

 The circumstances in which you're able to change your course and remain in the UK on your current visa are extremely limited and you must consult with the Immigration Advice Service for guidance prior to submitting any request to change your course.